avbrown/new_film_studio_at_microsoft/README.md

 ![README md graph](https://user-images.githubusercontent.com/81991136/139350135-0d5755b3-294f-48fd-bc84-cb51964ad818.png)
 *******

-###In effect, if you must chose between a proven director or a proven actor, the director will more reliably avoid failure.
+### In effect, if you must chose between a proven director or a proven actor, the director will more reliably avoid failure.

+The next section of our code explores the seasonal variation in ROI.
+Seasonality has long been a part of the Hollywood box office schedule, from summer blockbusters, Halloween horrors, and awards season drama.
+We broke down our data bases by month to explore this phenomenon.

+To a certain extent, this confirms our priors.
+July and May provide overall good returns, December and January less so.
+However, there are two things to note.

+First, this data is noisy.
+Year to year there is no guarentee of good returns in a given month, and these averages are shaped in part by significant outliers.

+Second, it would be naive to simply combine the data from above regarding genre with the findings above, and produced a horror film in June.
+Conventional wisdom holds that October is a better time for Horror.
+We cluster the monthly data by our top three genre, resulting in the following graph:

 ![Months and Genres for notebook](https://user-images.githubusercontent.com/81991136/139365193-8a54b0bf-bbc3-4862-a998-563a40ab76b2.png)

+This confirms some priors, but reveals some exciting new options.
+January might be a good month for horror, for instance.

+### We recommend tailoring release dates and genres according to the data here.